top of page

 of the thing being described?

 Think about an intense experience you've had in life.
-How much different was your actual experience from what you had heard about such an experience through words only?
+How much different was your actual experience from what you had heard about such an experience through someone else's words?

-To what extent does the modern world value the understanding of words over true understanding?
+To what extent does the modern world value words over true understanding?

 Can you think of examples of this?